NorseByte/opensource-tracker/README.md

 # openSource Tracker
-Files used during my study of openSource gathering at Krigsskolen.
+Files used during my study of openSource gathering.
 I created the projected based on [instagram scraper](https://github.com/realsirjoe/instagram-scraper), witch allows you to get data from Instagram without API.

 ## How to install
 ***Simply run:***